davey-tan/payslipmanagementsystem/README.md

 # payslipmanagementsystem

 Manage payslips of employees with this Java application powered with Swing GUI.
+At first startup, settings and admin account will be initialized.

+Requirements:
+- MariaDB
-Requires MariaDB, MySQL Connector 5.1.49, and the database itself.
+- MySQL Connector 5.1.40